karlkristopher/craftberlin/README.md

 # Berlin Craft Beer

-* A directory of craft beer bars, brewhouses, and bottleshops around Berlin.
+* Mobile-friendly directory of craft beer bars, brewhouses, and bottleshops around Berlin.
 * MERN stack web application with the help of the Mapbox & Google Places APIs.
 * [Click here to see working version of deployed project.](https://berlin-craft.herokuapp.com/)